Consumer edition active

 (See also Overview of Idiopathic Interstitial Pneumonias and Overview of Interstitial Lung Diseases.)

-In idiopathic pulmonary fibrosis, the lungs develop progressive scarring for unknown reasons.
+In idiopathic pulmonary fibrosis, the lungs develop progressive scarring because of many reasons.
 There seems to be a genetic component because some families have more than one person affected by the disorder.
 Specific gene mutations have been identified in some people with idiopathic pulmonary fibrosis.
+People who smoke or who used to smoke are more likely to be affected.
+Occupational exposures such as inhalation of toxic fumes can cause damage as well.

 Symptoms of Idiopathic Pulmonary Fibrosis